 The word gauge (pronounced GAYj) is used to refer to the overall thickness of a piece of body jewelry— how wide the shaft of a post is rather than how long it is.
 A gauge size indicates how big a piercing hole must be to accommodate the jewelry.
 Fun fact: According to Faris, the jewelry gauge system is based on the wire gauge system used by electrical workers.

-Gauge is abbreviated g.
-Gauge sizes are usually a number followed by g or the word gauge.
+Gauge is abbreviated "g."
+Gauge sizes are usually a number followed by "g" or the word "gauge."

-Range of Gauges for Body Jewelry
+Gauge Range for Body Jewelry

 Here is how gauges compare to diameters in inches and millimeters:

 - 18 gauge = 0.04 inches or 1.0 millimeters

 - 14 gauge = 1/16-inch or 1.6 millimeters